Camps Bay’s darling dishes up a duo of patties for the price of one every Tuesday and Thursday

 Rick’s – a Cape Town classic

-If you’ve ever seen the movie Casablanca you’ve probably fantasised about starring in a Morocco-based love affair of your own that plays out in an iconic gin joint (that one in all the towns in all the world), or you’ve dreamt of sipping something on the rocks while a Sam-like character tinkles ‘As Time Goes By’ on the piano.
+If you’ve ever seen the 1940’s classic Casablanca you’ve probably fantasised about starring in your very own Moroccan-based love affair that plays out in an iconic gin joint, or you’ve dreamt of sipping something on the rocks while a Sam-like character tinkles ‘As Time Goes By’ on the piano.

-Even if you haven’t seen the classic 1942 flick, you’ve likely had a hankering for that one go-to spot where you can score your favourite drink, feast on your favourite food and return over and over again like it’s a second home.
-We’re talking about somewhere that’s a proverbial safe haven for work-weary locals that also happens to be one of the best night spots in town (much like how Rick’s Café in the movie is a happening hideaway for evacuees awaiting passage to America).
+Even if you haven’t seen the flick, you’ve likely had a hankering for that one go-to spot where you can score your favourite drink, feast on your favourite food and return over and over again like it’s a second home.
+We’re talking about somewhere that’s a proverbial safe haven for work-weary locals.

-Enter Per Menkö, the owner of the Mother City’s very own version of the famous Rick’s Café Américain, and though he’s not Humphrey Bogart or Rick Blaine himself, the seasoned chef and restaurant owner has afforded Capetonians and out-of-towners their own Casablanca experience on Park Road just off Kloof Street.
+Enter Per Menkö, the owner of the Mother City’s very own Rick’s Café Américain, and though he’s not Humphrey Bogart or Rick Blaine himself, the seasoned chef has afforded Capetonians and out-of-towners their own Casablanca experience on Park Road just off Kloof Street.

-On the night my partner and I visit this Mother City institution, it’s a characteristically cold winter evening, with the wind swirling in mini tornadoes and wailing loudly through the trees.
-All of that somehow disappears as soon as we step through the doors of the restaurant and get struck with a warmth that lands straight on the cheeks, the jovial hum of diners and drinkers filling the dark-wooded room around us with an indescribable energy.
+On the night my partner and I visit this popular institution, it’s a characteristically cold winter evening, with the wind swirling and wailing loudly through the trees.
+All of that somehow disappears as soon as we step through the doors of the restaurant and get struck with a warmth permeating from the three open fireplaces.
+There is an excited energy and the jovial hum of diners and drinkers filling the dark-wooded room around us.

 “It’s my favourite movie,” Per says when I ask about the eatery’s inspiration.
-“The script was voted the best in the 20th century, and it’s got it all – revenge, love, drama.”
-And, he adds, he chose the motif because he spent a few months in the ‘70s travelling around Morocco in a VW van.
+“The script was voted the best in the 20th century and it’s got it all – revenge, love, drama.”
+He adds that he chose the motif because he spent a few months travelling around Morocco in a VW van during the 70’s.

 The eatery is housed in a 100-year-old converted Victorian building and basically transports those who enter to a North African oasis complete with ornamental lanterns hanging from above and different coloured hookahs lining the extremely impressive bar.
 Naturally, there’s a TV screening the black-and-white Ingrid Bergman and Bogart film in case anyone didn’t quite catch the Casablanca reference.

-The deceptively large space has many different nooks and three flame-roaring fireplaces interspersed between diners, and I imagine that during the warmer months its rooftop bar is simply abuzz with sun-soakers and colourful cocktail drinkers.
+The deceptively large space has many different nooks and dens for diners to hide away in, and I imagine that during the warmer months its rooftop bar is simply abuzz with sun-soakers and colourful cocktail drinkers.

-The joint is definitely one of the top drinking spots in Cape Town, both because of the vibrant, happy atmosphere and the fact that there are more than 500 beverage options – from wines, whiskies and apéritifs to brandies, beers and cocktails – to suit every drinker on any budget.
-As Per proudly notes, you can get a two-for-R27 el Jimador tequila shot special, but you can also get a single shot of the pricier stuff for up to R225 during happy hour from 3pm to 7pm.
+The joint is among one of the top drinking spots in Cape Town, both because of the vibrant, happy atmosphere and the fact that there are more roughly 600 beverage options – from wines, whiskies and apéritifs to brandies, beers and cocktails – to suit every drinker on any budget.
+As Per proudly notes, you can get a R44, but you can also get a single shot of the pricey tequila for up to R225 during happy hour from 3pm to 7pm.
 Speaking of tequila, Rick's boasts more than 30 different varieties.

 The eclectic menu is curated and designed by Per himself, and with cooking experience from all over the world, including a stint as executive chef at the Victoria & Alfred Hotel and time at the Mount Nelson, the Bavarian-born entrepreneur could have gone for fancier, fine dining type of fare for Rick’s.
 But the truth is, he preferred to design an accessible, uncomplicated menu with honest, good food for Capetonians to enjoy.
 Plus, he adds, “I’m a hands-on guy and I enjoy being in the front.
 The main thing is that people want to come back and bring their friends for sundowners, for entertainment or for lunch.”
 It’s all very Rick Blaine isn’t it?